top of page

 The Well

-The well with its pumphouse is located near the Bennett ball field and the Musquodoboit Trail trailhead.
+The Musquodoboit Community Well, with its solar powered pumphouse, is located next to the Dale Bennett Memorial Ball Field and the Musquodoboit Trail trailhead parking lot.

 Latest Test Results